Moving forward, 5G cell units to be co-located with street lights, city says

-After months of pushback from a small but persistent group of Tulsans, the city said Wednesday that it is removing four 5G cell poles from the Walnut Creek neighborhood, and that moving forward, it would do everything it can to have the small cell units installed on light poles instead.
+After months of pushback from a small but persistent group of Tulsans, the city is removing four 5G wireless communications poles from the Walnut Creek neighborhood, it said Wednesday.

+Moving forward, the city will do everything it can to have the small cell units installed on light poles instead, it said in a prepared statement.

 “Our main thing today was to thank the city officials, (Councilor) Jeannie (Cue), the mayor, the people down there at stormwater, the utilities, whoever finally made the decision to finally listen to all of us corporately, the whole team working together,” Landon said.
 “Thank you.”